sarroutbi/killercoda-scenarios/tang-operator/configure-tang-operator.md

-Configure tang-operator via next command:
+Configure NBDE Tang Server operator via next command:
 `kubectl apply -f minimal-keyretrieve/`{{execute}}

 Once operator has been configured, deployed services can be observed with next command:
 `kubectl -n nbde get services`{{execute}}

 Information of deployed tangserver CRD can be retrieved with next command:
 `kubectl -n nbde describe tangserver`{{execute}}

 Deployed pods can be observed with next command:
 `kubectl -n nbde get pods`{{execute}}

 Please, wait until pods are up and running, with an output to previous command similar to: